viniciusmr85/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a modern data warehouse with SQL, including ETL processes, data modeleling, and analytics.
+Building a modern data warehouse with SQL Server, including ETL processes, data modeleling, and analytics.

 Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demonstrates a comprehensive data warehousing and analytics soluction, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project highlights industry best practices in data engineering and analytics.